Learn-Together-Pro/ComputerScience/dbms/concepts.md

 A row in the table, where each column of the row represents a value of an attribute of the tuple.
 Each record is usually uniquely identified by a 'page_id' and a 'slot_id'.
+In Postgress tuple can mean an occupied slot.

+### Join Algorithms

+**Nested Loop Join**

+Iterates over each row of one table (outer loop) and for each row, it iterates over all rows of the other table (inner loop), checking for matches.
+It's straightforward but can be inefficient for large tables.

+- **Memory Usage**: Low.
+- **Disk I/O Efficiency**: Low for large datasets.
+- **Speed**: Generally slow, especially for large datasets.
+- **Scalability**: Poor with large datasets.
+- **Dependency on Indexes**: High performance if an inner table is indexed.
+- **Parallelizability**: Limited.
+- **Improvement**: No, original.

+**Block Nested Loop Join**

+Enhances the basic nested loop join by reading blocks of rows from the outer table, reducing the number of disk accesses needed.

+- **Memory Usage**: Moderate.
+- **Disk I/O Efficiency**: Better than a simple nested loop.
+- **Speed**: Faster than a simple nested loop for medium-sized datasets.
+- **Scalability**: Moderate.
+- **Dependency on Indexes**: Less than simple nested loop.
+- **Parallelizability**: Moderate.
+- **Improvement**: Nested Loop Join.

+**Indexed Join**

+Utilizes an index on the join key of one table to efficiently find matching rows in the other table.
+Highly efficient when an appropriate index is available.
+Might be perceived as Nested Loop Join improvement.

+- **Memory Usage**: Low.
+- **Disk I/O Efficiency**: Very efficient if using indexes.
+- **Speed**: Fast when indexes are available.
+- **Scalability**: Good for indexed tables.
+- **Dependency on Indexes**: High.
+- **Parallelizability**: Dependent on the database's ability to handle parallel index scans.
+- **Improvement**: Nested Loop Join.

+**Hash Join**

+Builds a hash table for one table (usually the smaller one), then iterates through the other table, using the hash table to quickly find matching rows.
+It's efficient for equi-joins and large datasets.

+- **Memory Usage**: High due to hash table creation.
+- **Disk I/O Efficiency**: Good for equi-joins.
+- **Speed**: Fast for equi-joins, especially with proper memory.
+- **Scalability**: Good, but dependent on memory.
+- **Dependency on Indexes**: Not required.
+- **Parallelizability**: Good.
+- **Improvement**: No, original.

+**Grace Hash Join**

+Splits the tables into partitions that fit into memory, applies hash join on these smaller parts.
+It's designed for handling very large tables that don't fit into memory.

+- **Memory Usage**: Designed to handle memory limitations.
+- **Disk I/O Efficiency**: Handles large datasets efficiently.
+- **Speed**: Good for large datasets.
+- **Scalability**: Excellent for large datasets.
+- **Dependency on Indexes**: Not required.
+- **Parallelizability**: Good.
+- **Improvement**: Hash Join.

+**Sort-Merge Join**

+Sorts both tables by the join key and then merges them, efficiently finding matches.
+Best suited for tables that are already sorted or partially sorted.

+- **Memory Usage**: Moderate.
+- **Disk I/O Efficiency**: Good, especially if data is pre-sorted.
+- **Speed**: Good for sorted datasets.
+- **Scalability**: Good.
+- **Dependency on Indexes**: Benefits from sorted data.
+- **Parallelizability**: Good.
+- **Improvement**: No, original.

+### SQL Sub-languages

+SQL (Structured Query Language) encompasses several sub-languages, each serving different purposes in the database environment.

+- DDL (Data Definition Language): Used for defining and modifying the database structure and schema.
+Key commands include:
+- DML (Data Manipulation Language): Used for managing data within database objects (like tables).
+Key commands include:
+- DCL (Data Control Language): Used for controlling access to data in the database.
+Key commands include:
+- TCL (Transaction Control Language): Used to manage transactions within the database.
+Key commands include:
+- DQL (Data Query Language): It deals primarily with the retrieval of data and includes the SELECT command, which is used to query data from the database.
+Technically part of DML, but sometimes considered separately.

+Some commands.

+- DDL: CREATE, ALTER, DROP, TRUNCATE, COMMENT, RENAME
+- DML: SELECT, INSERT, UPDATE, DELETE, MERGE
+- DCL: GRANT, REVOKE
+- TCL: COMMIT, ROLLBACK, SAVEPOINT, SET TRANSACTION
+- DQL: SELECT

 ### Data Lake
 : ...